 Emergency criminal offenses should be reported to the Walla Walla Police Department by dialing 911 and then contacting Campus Security at 527-5777 (only the last four digits are needed when dialing from an on-campus telephone).
 Non-emergency criminal offenses should be reported to Campus Security at 527-5777.
 Campus Security can aid in the reporting of non-emergency criminal offenses to the Walla Walla Police Department as needed or requested.
 Please report any suspicious activity or person inside buildings or around residence halls, loitering around campus or in parking lots to Campus Security.
-The campus has eight (8) blue light phones at the following campus locations:
+The campus has seven (7) blue light phones at the following campus locations:

-- 1. Harper Joy Theatre--In landscaping between HJT and Science Building - 2.
-Phi Delta Theta, 715 Estrella--In Front Yard - 3.
-Maxey Hall--S.E.
+- 1. Phi Delta Theta, 715 Estrella-In Front Yard - 2.
+Maxey Hall-S.E.
+Corner - 3.
+Maxey Hall-N.W.
 Corner - 4.
-Maxey Hall--N.W.
-Corner - 5.
-Memorial Hall-- NE side, near outdoor tennis courts - 6.
-Music Building-- S.E Corner - 7.
-Prentiss Hall--Near Bridge in front of Prentiss Hall - 8.
+Memorial Hall-NE side, near outdoor tennis courts - 5.
+Music Building-S.E Corner - 6.
+Prentiss Hall-Near Bridge in front of Prentiss Hall - 7.
 North Hall-In yard in front of North Hall